Jejz168/compile-kernel/build-armbian/armbian-docs/README.md

 armbian-software
 ```

-According to the user's demand feedback in the [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues), the commonly used software is gradually integrated to realize one-click installation/update/uninstallation and other quick operations.
+Use the `armbian-software -u` command to update the local software center list.
+According to the user's demand feedback in the [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues), gradually integrate commonly used [software](../common-files/rootfs/usr/share/ophub/armbian-software/software-list.conf) to achieve one-click install/update/uninstall and other shortcut operations.
 Including `docker images`, `desktop software`, `application services`, etc. See more [Description](armbian_software.md).

 ## 12. common problem